Clay-6/WhatYouMean/README.md

 Download the [latest release from GitHub](https://github.com/Clay-6/WhatYouMean) & move the executable to a directory on your `PATH`.
 Currently, only Windows binaries are distributed.

-### Windows Installer

-Download & run the installer from the [latest GitHub release](https://github.com/Clay-6/WhatYouMean).
-All necessary changes to your `PATH` will be made by the installer.